ItachiUchihaVictor/Integer-Linear-Programming-Tool/README.md

 Webpage: https://projects.coin-or.org/Cbc

+# Data Description

+config.txt is the configure file.
+It contains "product data file" "customer data file" "f file" "number of product" "number of customer" "number of attribute of each product" "number of attribute of each customer" "k (percentage)".
+The last two value could be ignored.

+There are three different data files, "o", "p" and "f". "f" file defines what a matchable pair is (see Line 175 and Line 179). "p" is the product file (format: <Product id>    <capacity>    <attr 1>    <atrr 2>    ...    <attr n>
+<cost>). "o" is customer file (format: <Customer id>    <demand>    <attr 1>    <atrr 2>    ...    <attr n>
+<price>).

 # Reference

 Profit Maximization with Sufficient Customer Satisfactions.
 Cheng Long, Raymond Chi-Wing Wong, Victor Junqiu Wei.
 ACM Transactions on Knowledge Discovery from Database.